Consumer Perspectives on Patient Experience 2018

 According to the research:

-- Consumers affirm human interactions most important to them in assessing patient experience, followed by processes and then place.
+- Consumers affirm that human interactions are most important to them in assessing patient experience, followed by the processes they encounter and then the place in which they receive care

-In acknowledging their commitment to the patient experience movement, the inaugural consumer study is made possible with the support of Studer Group, a Huron Solution.
+In acknowledging their commitment to the patient experience movement, the inaugural consumer study is made possible with the support of Studer Group, a Huron Solution and research partner SMG (Service Management Group).

 Learn more about the findings in The Beryl Institute's complimentary webinar replay: